Florida Marchman Act Requirements: How It Works

 If time is of the essence, an emergency order can be issued.
 Then, law enforcement will be authorized to pick up the person and deliver them to a chosen facility to be evaluated.

 A variety of treatment options exist for the treatment of addiction to alcohol and drugs.
-The first step involves going to detox.
+The first step involves going to detox in Tampa.
 From there, some people transition into residential treatment.
 They live in a facility 24/7 for weeks or months at a time.

 Help Understanding the Marchman Act Florida Requirements